-There are many reasons that an individual may need the help of our lifts; whether it’s a temporary injury that makes getting to upper floors of a shop very difficult, older age making moving around a little harder than when they were younger, or a disability that has made getting around near impossible.
+There are many reasons that an individual may need the help of our disabled access lifts; whether it’s a temporary injury that makes getting to upper floors of a shop very difficult, older age making moving around a little harder than when they were younger, or a disability that has made getting around near impossible.

 There are so many disabilities that affect many of our clients, and we believe that many of them don’t get enough coverage to make the world aware that these conditions exist.
 How many of these conditions do you already know about?